dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 The <xref:System.IDisposable> interface requires the implementation of a single parameterless method, <xref:System.IDisposable.Dispose%2A>.
 Also, any non-sealed class should have an additional `Dispose(bool)` overload method to be implemented:

-- A `public` non-virtual (`NonInheritable` in Visual Basic) <xref:System.IDisposable.Dispose%2A?displayProperty=nameWithType> implementation that has no parameters.
+- A `public` non-virtual (`NotOverridable` in Visual Basic) <xref:System.IDisposable.Dispose%2A?displayProperty=nameWithType> implementation that has no parameters.
 - A `protected virtual` (`Overridable` in Visual Basic) `Dispose` method whose signature is:

   :::code language="csharp" source="../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.disposable/cs/Disposable.cs" id="DisposeBool":::